eClarity/mycroft-homeassistant/README.md

 ## TODO
- * New intent for scene activation, e.g. "Mycroft, activate scene..."
  * Script intents processing
  * New intent for opening/closing cover entities
  * New intent for locking/unlocking lock entities (with added security?)